 “I am excited to be able to reach out more to the community,” Carter said.

 This is not the only leadership position Carter holds.
 He is a cabinet member of the St. Charles High School Class of 2018 and co vice-president of the National Honor Society.
 His current grade-point average is 4.93.
 Carter is also the president of the NAACP Youth Council of Charles County and a third-year starter on the St. Charles varsity soccer team.
 Carter also competes on the Unified track and math teams.

 As the Student Member to the Board, Carter will work with a student liaison committee throughout the school year.
 Each high school is required to have a liaison.
 Liaisons are selected by methods approved by the school principal and student government association.

-Liaisons for the 2017-18 school year are: Caitlin Willett of Henry E. Lackey High School; Joyah McGee of Maurice J. McDonough High School; Jordyn Best of North Point High School; Elizabeth Braziel of Thomas Stone High School; and Thomas Rahill of Westlake High School.
+Liaisons for the 2017-18 school year are: Kaitlyn Willett of Henry E. Lackey High School; Joyah Magee of Maurice J. McDonough High School; Jordyn Best of North Point High School; Elizabeth Braziel of Thomas Stone High School; and Thomas Rahill of Westlake High School.
 Willett and Best are returning liaisons; Willett is also the alternate Student Member to the Board.
 Liaisons for La Plata and St. Charles high schools will be announced later.

 Charles County Public Schools provides 26,400 students in grades prekindergarten through 12 with an academically challenging education.
 Located in Southern Maryland, Charles County Public Schools has 36 schools that offer a technologically advanced, progressive and high quality education that builds character, equips for leadership and prepares students for life, careers and higher education.